ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of showers and thunderstorms before noon.
-Mostly sunny, with a high near 88.
-South southwest wind around 9
+         <h3>This Afternoon</h3>Mostly sunny, with a high near 90.
+Southwest wind around 9 mph.<br></div>
-         mph.
-Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of showers and thunderstorms between 11pm and midnight.
 Partly cloudy.
-Low around 69, with temperatures rising
+Low around 70, with temperatures rising
-         to around 71 overnight.
+         to around 72 overnight.
 South southwest wind 3 to 7 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Partly sunny.
-High near 90, with temperatures falling to around 88 in the afternoon.
-Southwest wind around 6 mph.<br></div>
+         <h3>Saturday</h3>A slight chance of showers and thunderstorms after 1pm.
+Partly sunny.
+High near 89, with temperatures falling to around 86
+         in the afternoon.
+Southwest wind 3 to 7 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>A slight chance of showers and thunderstorms after 1am.
-Mostly cloudy, with a low around 69.
-South southwest wind around 3
+         <h3>Saturday Night</h3>A chance of showers and thunderstorms after 1am.
+Mostly cloudy, with a low around 70.
+South southwest wind 2 to 6 mph.
+Chance
-         mph.
-Chance of precipitation is 20%.<br></div>
+         of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">